minghuaw/fe2o3-amqp/serde_amqp/README.md

 # serde_amqp

-A serde implementation of AMQP1.0 protocol data types.
+A serde implementation of AMQP1.0 protocol.

 ## Serializing and deserializing data structures